-Born in Sassuolo (Modena), Italy, on Born in Paris, France, on March 2, February 9, 1981.
-She graduated in 1972.
-He graduated in 1995 from Ecole Economics in 2004 from the Alma Mater Polytechnique in France.
-He is an Studiorum University of Bologna, Italy, experienced executive in the luxury and has a Master in Business sector, with strong financial experience Columbia and strong proven experience in B2B and University in New York, USA.
-She is the B2C luxury brand management.
-From Chief Executive Officer of Talent 2008 to 2020 he held various roles at Garden, a European leading player LVMH Louis Vuitton Moët Hennessy, focusing on Digital Education.
-Irene is where he notably served as Chief Digital Executive Officer of Loro Piana and, most Transformation and E-commerce with recently, Senior Vice President Strategy Moët Hennessy. experience in digital.
-She supports Previously, from 1995 to 2008 he held executives, entrepreneurs and investors various roles at JPMorgan Investment to identify and unleash the growth Banking.
-He is the Founder and potential of companies, exploiting President of Bespoke Advisory Partners, technological and process innovation. a consulting firm and a Senior Advisor of After starting her career with Procter & the Boston Consulting Group.
-He is Gamble and McKinsey & Co., from 2010 currently non-executive member of the to 2019 she worked at YOOX Group, Board of Directors of EXA MP S.r.l.
-He then YOOX NET-A-PORTER Group was previously Vice President of the increasing Board of Directors of MonteNapoleone responsibility (Corporate Development, District and, among others, a member of Operations, Technology, Organization the Board of Directors of Editions and Human Resources).
-She was a Assouline and of the Supervisory Board
+Born in Paris, France, on March 2, 1972.He graduated in 1995 from Ecole Polytechnique in France.
+He is an experienced executive in the luxury sector, with strong financial experience and strong proven experience in B2B and B2C luxury brand management.
+From 2008 to 2020 he held various roles at LVMH Louis Vuitton Moët Hennessy, where he notably served as Chief Executive Officer of Loro Piana and, most recently, Senior Vice President Strategy & Development, Moët Hennessy.
+Previously, from 1995 to 2008 he held various roles at JPMorgan Investment Banking.
+He is the Founder and President of Bespoke Advisory Partners, a consulting firm and a Senior Advisor of the Boston Consulting Group.
+He is currently non-executive member of the Board of Directors of EXA MP S.r.l.
+He was previously Vice President of the Board of Directors of MonteNapoleone District and, among others, a member of the Board of Directors of Editions Assouline and of the Supervisory Board of Royal van Lent.